3. Maintaining unity in the church, 1:11-4:21

 Text - 1:26

-gar "-" - for.
-More reason than cause, here further examining the subject of divine and human wisdom commenced in v18; "what I have just told you about this wisdom of God's foolishness and this strength in God's weakness you can actually see in your own selves.
+gar "-" - for [you see].
+More reason than cause, here further explaining the issue of divine and human wisdom commenced in v18; "what I have just told you about this wisdom of God's foolishness and this strength in God's weakness you can actually see in your own selves.
 For look ......", Lenski.

-adelfoi (oV) "brothers / brothers and sisters" - Note TNIV's inclusive language.
+adelfoi (oV) "brothers / brothers and sisters" - [the calling of you] brothers.
+The use of an unnecessary vocative.
+Note TNIV's inclusive language.

 oJti "-" - that.
 Introducing an object clause / epexegetic / dependent statement of perception expressing what they should "think" / remember; "for you see ..... how that ...."

-dunatoi adj. "were influential" - strong.
+dunatoi adj. "were influential" - [not many] powerful, strong.
 "Few of you held positions of authority and power."

-eugeneiV adj. "were of noble birth" - of high or noble birth.
+eugeneiV adj. "were of noble birth" - [not many] of high or noble birth.
 "There are few of aristocratic birth", Barclay.

 "God's calling excludes human boasting", Hayes.
 The weak and foolish nature of the gospel gathers weak and foolish people.
 Yet, God has a purpose in this.
 God's intention is to expose the lack of substance in the wisdom of the world.